Need assistance?

 Fulbright US Student Programs

-Lindsay Marshall has been named the Graduate College's second Fulbright Program Advisor!
+Lindsay Marshall and Benn Williams are the Graduate College's two Fulbright Program Advisors.

 The University of Illinois Chicago is among a select group of Hispanic-Serving Institutions recognized as a Fulbright HSI Leader by the U.S. Department of State’s Bureau of Educational and Cultural Affairs for its commitment to the Fulbright Program, the U.S. government’s flagship international educational exchange program.

 In 2021, the program’s inaugural year, UIC and 34 other institutions were honored for their noteworthy engagement with Fulbright exchange participants during the 2019-2021 academic years and promotion of Fulbright Program opportunities on campus.
-UIC remains the only such HSI Leader in the Midwest.
+With the 2024 cohort, UIC remains the only such HSI Leader in the Midwest.

 • 88 % Of UIC's Grad College-mentored applicants are semi-finalists (or better!) finalists in the 2023-24 competition!